fedy69/holbertonschool-headphones/readme.md

-All of the sections contain the respective code in order to support responsiveness to the sizes mentioned at the beginning.
+All of the sections contain the respective code in order to support responsiveness to the sizes mentioned at the beginning .

 [Header/Hero Section](https://htmlpreview.github.io/?https://github.com/fedy69/holberton-headphones/master/0-index.html) : 0-index.html / 0-styles.css